Ferroelectricity in a magnon Bose-Einstein condensate: Nonreciprocal superfluidity, exceptional points, and Majorana bosons: Abstract

 \section{Abstract}

 We investigate a ferroelectric instability of a magnon Bose–Einstein condensate, mediated by its interaction with an electric field through a geometric Aharonov–Casher (AC) phase.
 A distinct feature of the system is the positive feedback loop in which an electric field induces magnon orbital motion via the AC phase, generating electric polarization that in turn enhances the original field.
 Based on bosonic Bogoliubov–de Gennes (BdG) mean-field theory, we show that this feedback drives a spontaneous ferroelectric transition in the magnon superfluid, accompanied by a persistent magnon supercurrent.
 In the resulting ferroelectric phase, the quasiparticle excitation spectrum becomes nonreciprocal, reflecting spontaneous breaking of spatial inversion symmetry.
-At the critical point of the transition, the bosonic BdG Hamiltonian exhibits coalescence of both eigenvalues and eigenvectors, forming an exceptional point.
-The corresponding eigenvector is an equally weighted superposition of bosonic quasiparticle and quasihole states and is invariant under particle–hole transformation, allowing it to be interpreted as a bosonic analog of a Majorana fermion.
+At the critical point of the transition, the bosonic BdG Hamiltonian exhibits a global coalescence of both eigenvalues and eigenvectors, forming exceptional points throughout the entire Brillouin zone.
+The corresponding eigenstate is an equally weighted superposition of bosonic quasiparticle and quasihole states and is invariant under particle–hole transformation, allowing it to be interpreted as a bosonic analog of a Majorana fermion.